In giving back to Ed Portal, Harvard intern now sows what he reaped

 Each day when Jose Mendoza walks through the doors of the Harvard Ed Portal, he smiles.
-The Allston man knows he is living the dream his parents had for him when he was just a boy and the family was newly arrived from Honduras
+The Allston man knows he is living the dream his parents had for him when he was just a boy and the family was newly arrived from Honduras.

 It was a dream of good education and economic opportunity, and Mendoza has made it his own, with the help of the Ed Portal programs that have been part of his life since he was 9 years old.